-We have implanted 42 patients with the Genio system in this trial, 18 of which have CCC.
-The primary safety endpoint is the incidence of device-related SAEs six months post-implantation.
-The primary performance endpoint is the change in the AHI score from baseline to six months post-implantation measured by counting the number of events (apnoea or hypopnea) that occur per hour collected during an overnight sleep study.
-Patients moderate to severe AHI scores between 15 and 65 and aged between 21 and 75 years were eligible for enrollment if they failed, refused or did not tolerate PAP treatment.
+In the BETTER SLEEP trial, 42 patients were implanted with the Genio system, 18 of which have CCC (or 42.9% of the total implanted population).
+The primary safety endpoint was the incidence of device-related SAEs six months post-implantation.
+The primary performance endpoint was the change in the AHI score from baseline to six months post-implantation measured by counting the number of events (apnea or hypopnea) that occur per hour collected during an overnight sleep study.
+Patients with moderate to severe AHI scores (15 < AHI < 65) and aged between 21 and 75 years were eligible for enrollment if they failed, refused or did not tolerate PAP treatment.
 Patients with a body mass index above 32 kg/m2 were excluded.
+The trial has been authorized by the Australian and New Zealand regulatory authorities and is being conducted in nine local medical centers.